pmb-7684/paulabailey_portfolio/index.md

 ## Academic & Individual Portfolio
+For all projects except for one,  I (or we in the case of group projects) had the ability to choose topics of interest.

+### Individual Database, Java, R, and Python Projects
 ---
-### Individual Personal Python Projects
----
 [Walmart Streamlit App](https://simpleapp-lszmrlwqdxlcsuckbnwv37.streamlit.app/){:target="_blank"}

 My first deployed web app using Streamlit.
 This is simple app uses `yfinance` to retrieve stock information on Walmart and display it as line graphes.
-The app requests opening prices, closing prices, volume of stock exchanged and dividends paid.
+The app requests opening prices, closing prices, volume of stock exchanged and dividends paid for Walmart and creates simple visualizations of the results.

----
-### Individual Database, Java, R, and Python Projects
 ---

 [Charlotte's Neighborhood Crime Over Time - Data Exploration (Python)](https://pmb-7684.github.io/Data_Mining_Project_1/){:target="_blank"}